SysKitTeam/docs-spconsultant/requirements/system-requirements.md

 ### Requirements

-* The product needs to be started on a **SharePoint 2019, SharePoint 2016, SharePoint 2013 or SharePoint 2010 Server**
+* The product __(SPDocKit Snapshot Wizard or the PowerShell Module)__ needs to be started on a **SharePoint 2019, SharePoint 2016, SharePoint 2013 or SharePoint 2010 Server**
    * For SharePoint 2013 & 2010: SharePoint Foundation, Standard and Enterprise are supported.
    * You can run the product on a WFE (recommended), Application, Index or any other server in the farm.
-   * User must have [proper privileges](#internal/requirements/user-permission-requirements/) to run the application.
+   * User must have [proper privileges](#internal/requirements/user-permission-requirements/) to perform the snapshot process.

 * Software
   * For SharePoint 2016: Windows 2012 R2 or Windows Server 2016